Amina Wali: 2004

 In 2004, she appeared in National Skiing Championship known as 'Saadia Khan National Ski Cup' for the first time.

 2005–2015

 In 2005 Amina grabbed her first gold medal in giant slalom and a bronze medal in slalom of the National Ski Championship held at Malam Jabba of Khyber Pakhtunkhwa.
 Since then she is winning medals in the National Championships.

 2011

 Wali placed second in both giant slalom and slalom events at the 2011 South Asian Winter Games held in India from 10 to 16 January 2011.

 2013

-Wali competed in the International Ski Federation (FIS) races in Erzurum, she finnished 16th in the Slalom event and eliminated her chance to compete at Sochi Olympics.
+Wali competed in the International Ski Federation (FIS) races in Erzurum.
+She finished 16th in the Slalom event and eliminated her chance to compete at Sochi Olympics.